arifC/compass-doc-adv/docs/best-practices.md

 ## Using the Playground

-THe playground is easy to use but might get a messy workspace if matters are complex.
+The playground is easy to use but might get a messy workspace if matters are complex.
 We have some recommendations to make life easier:

 ### New tabs